-- 4.1 Heathlands has a clear strategy for careers guidance linked to outcomes for pupils. - 4.2 Students will be regularly asked about their aspirations and these will be discussed with parents and monitored by the Careers Lead to inform planning. - 4.3 The school provides access to a range of activities that inspire our young people, including employer talks, careers fairs, motivational speakers and college visits that will inspire students to think beyond their immediate experiences. - 4.4 Staff will develop and encourage strong links with local and national employers. - 4.5 Students will complete at least one week or equivalent of work experience in key stage 4. - 4.6 Staff will ensure that students play an active part in work experience placements and aim to provide a range of different placements which suit their interests, aspirations and abilities. - 4.7 Heathlands will provide access to individual, independent careers advice in year 9 and Year 11 with an external qualified advisor who is knowledgeable about deaf post 16 provision and the needs of deaf children. - 4.8 Staff will prevent all forms of stereotyping in the advice and guidance they provide to ensure all students are able to consider the widest possible range of careers available to them.
+- 4.1 Heathlands has a clear strategy for careers guidance linked to outcomes for pupils. - 4.2 Students will be regularly asked about their aspirations and these will be discussed with parents and monitored by the Careers Lead to inform planning. - 4.3 The school provides access to a range of activities that inspire our young people, including employer talks, careers fairs, motivational speakers and college visits that will inspire students to think beyond their immediate experiences. - 4.4 Staff will develop and encourage strong links with local and national employers. - 4.5 Students will complete at least one week or equivalent of work experience in key stage 4 and key stage 5.

-- 4.9 Staff will work closely with parents throughout their school career to ensure expectations about the future are suitable, appropriate and aspirational for the individual student. - 4.10 Staff will ensure students and or parents/carers know how Personal Budgets can be used to help them access activities that promote greater independence and learn important life skills. - 4.11 The Careers Lead Teacher is Nicola Jackson (Curriculum Lead Teacher for Humanities and Arts). - 4.12 Heathlands Careers staff can be contacted via the school office on 01707 807807 or admin@heathlands.herts.sch.uk.
+- 4.6 Staff will ensure that students play an active part in work experience placements and aim to provide a range of different placements which suit their interests, aspirations and abilities. - 4.7 Heathlands will provide access to individual, independent careers advice in years 11 with an external qualified advisor who is knowledgeable about deaf post 16 provision and the needs of deaf children and in Year 13 with support from the Marlborough School Careers Lead with expertise in UCAS and post 18 transition routes - 4.8 Staff will prevent all forms of stereotyping in the advice and guidance they provide to ensure all students are able to consider the widest possible range of careers available to them. - 4.9 Staff will work closely with parents throughout their school career to ensure expectations about the future are suitable, appropriate and aspirational for the individual student. - 4.10 Staff will ensure students and or parents/carers know how Personal Budgets can be used to help them access activities that promote greater independence and learn important life skills. - 4.11 The Careers Lead Teacher is Nicola Jackson (Curriculum Lead Teacher for Humanities and Arts). - 4.12 Heathlands Careers staff can be contacted via the school office on 01707 807807 or admin@heathlands.herts.sch.uk.